Black History Month 2024: The Role Of African Americans In History

 Learn more about allyship

 Although some may be inclined to turn to Black friends to ask how they can support them, many Black communities ask that those intending to be allies educate themselves on anti-racism, privilege, and the realities of Black life and discrimination.
-If you want to offer support, you might try to shop at small black-owned businesses to support black economic empowerment.
+If you want to offer support, you might try to shop at small Black-owned businesses to support Black economic empowerment.
 There are many allyship resources available today in the form of books, podcasts, social media content, and community groups.
-However, progressive whites and others who want to be allies might take caution to not let their allyship overshadow black voices.
+However, progressive non-Black allies might take caution to not let their allyship overshadow Black voices.

-Advocate for resources and legislation to improve African American life in America
+Advocate for resources and legislation to improve life in America

 Getting involved in activism is another way to practice allyship during Black History Month and year-round.
 This might include: